 Risks increase with duration and health conditions.

-Steam rooms can cause dehydration, dizziness, and heat exhaustion19.
+Steam rooms can cause dehydration, dizziness, and heat exhaustion.

 - Lightheadedness